LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles: Discussion

 \section{Discussion}

-Our results with \dataset show that including visual elements (figure images) in profiles enhances personalized caption generation, with more profile information further improving performance.
-While our study focused only on personalized text generation, \citeauthor{zhang2024personalization} highlighted deep connections between LLM-based personalized text generation and downstream applications like recommendation systems, suggesting that multimodal profiles could benefit tasks beyond text generation, including multimodal recommendation.
+Our results with \dataset show that including figure images in profiles improves personalized caption generation, and that more profile information makes captions closer to the original author-written captions.
+Although we focused on personalized text generation, \citeauthor{zhang2024personalization} noted strong links between LLM-based personalized text generation and downstream applications such as recommendation systems, suggesting that multimodal profiles could also benefit tasks like multimodal recommendation.
 Our findings also echo challenges noted by \citeauthor{zhang2024personalization}, such as reduced LLM effectiveness when profiles lack similarity---a problem linked to cold-start scenarios in low-resource settings.

-We hope our results encourage the research community to explore multimodal profiles for broader LLM personalization.
+We further highlight the limitations of automatic metrics for evaluating personalized text generation.
+As shown in prior work~\cite{salemi2025expert}, n-gram-based scores, such as BLEU and ROUGE, often fail to reflect human judgments of quality accurately.
+We hope our work, along with the \dataset dataset, motivates the community to explore multimodal profiles and broaden the scope of LLM personalization.